 - Listen & Draw

-- Unjumble sentences or words
+- Unjumble words from a sentence

 - Catharina’s Duplo activity – teacher reads the story sentence by sentence while students are seated in a circle and in the middle of the circle is a pile of duplo.
 If the sentence that the teacher readss out is correct, students can take a piece of duplo.
 If the sentence is incorrect, students can not take any duplo.
 This is an excellent lilstening activity and fun too.
 Students can play with their duplo while listening!

 - Sequence pictures from a story